MrGamePLAY1/pandoc-thesis-template/04_appendices/A_software_tools.md

 Here is a short description of each:

-- Git: A version control system - can run locally or on networked computer.
-There are several website that support Git projects, including:
+- Git: A version control system - can run locally or on a networked computer.
+There are several websites that support Git projects, including:

     - Github (perhaps the most well known)
     - Gitlab